department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/engineering/documentation/bgs-diaries-service.md

 The Diaries Web Service is one of the BGS Awards Web Services.
 This service is used to find the Diaries information.

 Methods
-- readHistoricalAndPendingDiaries: read historical and pending diaries information
+- `readHistoricalAndPendingDiaries`: read historical and pending diaries information
-- readDiaries: read diaries information
+- `readDiaries`: read diaries information
-- updateDiaries: update diaries information
+- `updateDiaries`: update diaries information

 <br>